-5.1 Consultation has taken place with colleagues from the Procurement team in the writing of this report and the rationale for including services currently delivered by the in-house teams has been discussed with all members of the operational team that could potentially be affected, should Lots 2-6 be considered for delivery by an alternative provider.
-There is no commitment to award any of the Lots from 2-6 to an external bidder.
+- 5.1 Consultation has taken place with colleagues from the Procurement team in the writing of this report and the rationale for including services currently delivered by the in-house teams has been discussed with all members of the operational team that could potentially be affected, should Lots 2-6 be considered for delivery by an alternative provider.
+There is no commitment to award any of the Lots from 2-6 to an external bidder. - 5.2 This report was presented to Planning, Transportation and Regeneration Committee on the 7th December 2021 for their review and information.